hd-bz068/usehooks/README.md

-# a collection of some of the best hooks for react!
+# A collection of hooks for react js!

 ---
-these are some custom hooks to help you not repeat yourself again, again and maybe again, so help yourself.
+these are some custom hooks to help you not repeat yourself again, again and maybe again.

 ---
 ## hooks